Updates

 Texas Children’s Hospital is revolutionizing the diagnosis and treatment of children with cancer in sub-Saharan Africa.

-Launched in 2017 in partnership with the Baylor College of Medicine International Pediatric AIDS Initiative Network and supported by a $50 million foundational investment from Bristol Myers Squibb Foundation, the Texas Children’s Global HOPESM (Hematology-Oncology Pediatric Excellence) program is strengthening local healthcare infrastructure, in partnership with local Ministries of Health, and building capacity to effectively provide the multi-disciplinary care that is needed to optimally care for children with cancer.
+Launched in 2017 with a $50 million foundational investment from Bristol Myers Squibb Foundation, the Texas Children’s Global HOPESM (Hematology-Oncology Pediatric Excellence) program is strengthening local healthcare infrastructure, in partnership with local Ministries of Health, and building capacity to effectively provide the multi-disciplinary care that is needed to optimally care for children with cancer.

 Key Statistics